-Link to strategy: Description and impact Causes Failure to sufficiently and effectively manage the financial strength of 3 4 • Failure to accurately forecast material the Group could lead it to: resources of the Group. • Fail to meet required tests that allow it to continue to use the going concern basis in preparing its financial statements. • Fail to meet financial covenant tests, potentially leading to a default event Link to viability · Have a lack of available funds, restricting investment in growth opportunities, whether through acquisition or innovation.
-Reduced facility • Be unable to meet dividend payment requirements.
-Movement since 2023 Mitigation and internal controls • Centralised Treasury function that is responsible for managing key financial risks, including liquidity and credit capacity. • Mixture of long-term committed debt with varying maturity dates which comprise a £400m revolving credit facility maturing in 2031 and a US private placement debt of \$300m, with \$120m maturing in 2030 and \$180m maturing in 2033. • The Group maintains significant undrawn facilities within a highboth existing and future risks. quality RCF bank syndicate, which underpins the liquidity requirements of the Group. · Strong free cash flow profile - flexibility on capital expenditure and ability to reduce dividends. from existing facilities.
-Embedded procedures to monitor the effective management of cash and debt, including weekly cash reports and regular cash flow forecasting to ensure compliance with borrowing limits and lender covenants

-• Culture focused on actively managing our working capital and monitoring external factors that may affect funding availability.
+$\label{prop:control} \textit{Failure to sufficiently and effectively manage the financial strength} \ of$ the Group could lead it to:

+- Fail to meet required tests that allow it to continue to use the going concern basis in preparing its financial statements. - Fail to meet financial covenant tests, potentially leading to a default - Have a lack of available funds, restricting investment in growth opportunities, whether through acquisition or innovation. - Be unable to meet dividend payment requirements.

+- Centralised Treasury function that is responsible for managing key financial risks, including liquidity and credit capacity. - Mixture of long-term committed debt with varying maturity dates which comprise a £400m revolving credit facility maturing in 2031 and $\,$ a US private placement debt of \$300m, with \$120m maturing in 2030 and \$180m maturing in 2033. - The Group maintains significant undrawn facilities within a highquality RCF bank syndicate, which underpins the liquidity requirements of the Group. - Strong free cash flow profile flexibility on capital expenditure and ability to reduce dividends. - Embedded procedures to monitor the effective management of cash and debt, including weekly cash reports and regular cash flow forecasting to ensure compliance with borrowing limits and lender - Culture focused on actively managing our working capital and monitoring external factors that may affect funding availability.